Skip to content

 More information is available inside Getting Started Tutorial.

-Before pushing artifacts or metadata, ensure that the CMF Server and minioS3 are up and running.
+Before pushing artifacts or metadata, ensure that the CMF Server is up and running.

 Push artifacts

-Push artifacts in the artifact repo initialized in the Initialize cmf step.
+Push artifacts in the artifact repository initialized in the Initialize cmf step.

 cmf artifact push -p 'Test-env'